pgbr/www-2017/README.md

 All of them can be called using the shortcut `npm run-script docpad`

 Sample:
-* `npm run-script docpad run` - Starts the http server and watch the any changes to re-generate the website on the fly.
+* `npm run-script docpad run` - Starts the http server and watch any changes to re-generate the website on the fly.
 Very useful when creating the website.
 * `npm run-script docpad clean` - Cleanup all output folders.
-* `npm run-script docpad generate` - Generate the website
+* `npm run-script docpad generate` - Generate the website.

 Run `npm run-script docpad help` to see more.